-Deciding on the right compact sedan can be tough, especially when you’re stuck between the 2019 Honda Civic vs. Nissan Sentra.
+Deciding on the right compact sedan can be tough, especially when drivers in Cerritos, Buena Park, and Long Beach are stuck between the 2020 Honda Civic vs. Nissan Sentra.
 Despite their similarities, these two iconic sedans have quite a few differences that could ultimately sway you in a certain direction.
 At Norm Reeves Honda Superstore Cerritos, we’re going to delve in further to see what these sedans truly offer!

 This Civic vs. Sentra comparison will showcase the similarities between these two vehicles while highlighting their notable differences.
 Keep reading to find out which sedan is right for you!

 Civic vs Sentra Engine Specs & Options